Lauren E. Persons, Teacher | Playwright/Director | Children’s Book Author on Influential Women

 05What values are most important to you in your work and personal life?

-Each day, I try to pick a word I write every morning, and I try to pick a word - just kindness.
-I believe that was my word today.
-There's so much divisiveness these days that I think it's so necessary to just find the places where you can be kind.
+I write every morning.
+As Alice Walker said, "Writing is a very sturdy ladder out of the pit."
+Writing helps ground me.
+In addition, I pick a word each day to live by--gratitude, joy, peace.
+Today's word was kindness.
+There's so much divisiveness these days that I think it's so necessary to just find the places to extend small acts of kindness.
 And that's fine - I can't change the world particularly, but I can do it on a small level.
 I feel very lucky that I had the combination of theater and education because there's nothing like the arts that provides you, particularly theater, where you meet every single kind of person imaginable.
-It made me feel that I'm pretty open-minded, and I attribute that, beside my parents, but also because of being in the theater.
+It made me feel that I'm pretty open-minded.
+I attribute that, not only to my parents, but making theatre an important part of my life.

 Join Influential Women and start making an impact.
 Register now.